google/tensorstore/tensorstore/kvstore/ocdbt/index.rst

   - Encoded version tree nodes;
   - Encoded B+Tree nodes.

-  The :file:`xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` portion of the filename is the lowercase hex representation of a 128-bit random identifier.
+  The :file:`{xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx}` portion of the filename is the lowercase hex representation of a 128-bit random identifier.

   .. note::